benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 		Font =
 			Enum.Font.GothamBold,

+		Text =
-		Text = "what are you on?",
+			"what are you on?",

 		TextColor3 =
-			Glass.Text,
+			Colors.Text,

-		TextSize = 19,
+		TextSize = 20,

+		TextXAlignment =
+			Enum.TextXAlignment.Center,

 		Parent = panel
 	})